 Alain Delon (b.
 1935)

 French actor Alain Delon has acted in more than 100 films; he's also a writer and producer.
 His films include Once a Theif (1965), Lost Command (1966), and Girl on a Motorcycle (1968; with Marianne Faithfull).
 Delon is still a busy actor today.

 Alain Delon Movies Available from Movies Unlimited

 Clint Eastwood (b.
 1930)

 Clint Eastwood spent many years in bit parts before being cast in the role of Rowdy Yates in the 1959-1966 TV series Rawhide.
 During a summer hiatus from the series, Eastwood finally hit it big on the big screen in the low-budget 1964 Sergio Leone spaghetti western Fistful of Dollars.
 Today, Eastwood's career is as successful as ever.
 The photo above shows Eastwood working out in the mid 1960s.

 Sam Elliot (b.
 1944)

 Sam Elliot has been acting in film and on television for more than 30 years.
 His first big break came when he was cast on Mission: Impossible as Dr. Robert during the 1970-1971 season.
 From there, he starred in films such as the cult favorites Frogs (1972) and Lifeguard (1976).
-Elliot is still active in films today; his latest film is The Alibi, to be released in 2005.
+Elliot is still active in films today.
 He is married to actress Katharine Ross.